ManikandanRAP/matex-validator-api/deployment_guide.md

     sudo ufw delete allow 8000 # No longer need to expose port 8000
     ```

-Your API is now live and accessible via your public IP address: `http://182.73.35.202`.
+Your API is now live and accessible via your private IP address when connected to the VPN: `http://192.168.15.69`.

-### **A Note on Security (HTTPS)**
+### **A Note on Network Access**

-This guide sets up your API with standard HTTP, which is unencrypted.
-For a true production environment that handles real client data, **using HTTPS is essential for security.**
+This setup is configured to be accessible from within your company's network when connected via VPN.
+It is not exposed to the public internet.

-To enable HTTPS, you need a domain name.
-Services like Let's Encrypt provide free SSL certificates but require a domain to validate ownership.
-Using an IP address directly is suitable for testing and development, but we strongly recommend acquiring a domain name before going live with client traffic.
+For a true production environment that handles external client data, you would typically use a public domain name with HTTPS enabled, and your network team would configure the necessary firewall rules to allow external traffic to reach the server securely.